pieaerts/pieaerts/_destinations/botswana.md

 ---

 Growing up in the West, understanding the strong connection between humans, animals and nature isn't one of the first things one learns.
-Spending a few weeks walking and living with the African bushmen makes you quickly realise that's a very big shame. &nbsp;The raw, deep-rooted connection with nature, with the core of our existence, the simple life.
-The vulnerability.
-The immense power of instinct.
-The strong presence of purpose.
-And the joy of the little things.
-All happening in a world where everything seems bigger than yourself.&nbsp;<br>Botswana gets under your skin, under your nails and across the entire car, leaving you behind longing to return.
-Call me a hippie but all ever said about this place is true.
-You can shake the sand from your shoes, but not from your soul because in the end, I guess we could all use a little more Africa in our lives.
+Spending a few weeks walking and living with the African bushmen made me quickly realise that's a very big shame. &nbsp;